 Lawrence M. Candell - Biography

-Lawrence M. Candell is Assistant Head of the Aerospace Division at MIT Lincoln Laboratory.
+Lawrence M. Candell is Assistant Head of the Space Systems and Technology Division at MIT Lincoln Laboratory.
 He specializes in signal processing, electro-optical systems, and optical communications.

 Mr. Candell started at Lincoln Laboratory in 1986 as an MIT Electrical Engineering and Computer Science Department VI-A Program intern.
 In 1989, he joined the Laboratory full time in the Countermeasures Technology Group, designing jammers, specialized "set-on" receiver systems, and high-performance RF direction-of-arrival systems.
 Two years later, he became involved with the National Oceanic and Atmospheric Administration's weather satellites, performing analysis and design of next-generation geostationary infrared imaging and sounding instruments.
 In 1996, he became a group leader in the Sensor Technology and Systems Group and was responsible for running the Geostationary Operational Environmental Satellite (GOES) program.
 In 1999, Mr. Candell led the formation of the Advanced Space Systems and Concepts Group, which has focused on the design of novel electro-optical systems for surveillance and communications, and became its group leader.